Shaping the future of the downtown wharves: Central Wharves Masterplan

 In 2024, Auckland Council endorsed the Port Precinct Framework Plan.
 This indicative plan considered options for the future of the whole port precinct.

-Now is the opportunity to test the Framework Plan ideas specific to the central wharves and the surrounding waterspace.
+We are now testing the Framework Plan ideas specific to the central wharves and the surrounding waterspace.

 The intention behind this work is to:

-- improve the health and mauri of the waterfront environment
+improve the health and mauri of Te Waitematā harbour and the waterfront environment

-- provide improved public spaces and areas for events
+provide improved public spaces and areas for events

-- deliver a more suitable base for cruise ships
+deliver a more suitable base for cruise ships

-- separate cruise ship operations from ferry activities
+separate cruise ship operations from ferry activities

 “A world-class destination that excites the senses and celebrates our sea-loving Pacific culture and maritime history.
 It supports commercially successful and innovative businesses and is a place for all people, an area rich in character and activities that link people to the city and the sea.”